norberte/Mining-StackOverflow-Github/README.md

 Run the following SQL script on the already fully linked, and "stitched" database: Mining-StackOverflow-Github/DB creation/SO-GH_table_pruning.sql

-Created by Norbert Eke, 2019
+Created by Norbert Eke
+2020